sanddevil/serverless-php-contact-form/README.md

 ### Thanks
 Big thanks to Andy Raines.
-For documentation on his serverless-php repo, point a browser to https://github.com/araines/serverless-php
+For documentation on his serverless-php repo upon which this repo is based, point a browser to https://github.com/araines/serverless-php